BIOGRAPHY

 Johnson’s teaching is informed by her professional performing experience.
 After graduating cum laude from the University of Utah with degrees in Ballet and English, she went on to perform nationally and internationally with companies such as—Sacramento Ballet, Ballet Pacifica, Ohio Dance Theatre, and Boulder Ballet, reaching the status of principal dancer.
 Later with MOMIX, she served as Dance Captain and performed upon world-renowned stages, such as the Kennedy Center in Washington, D.C., the Joyce Theater in New York, and Teatro Municipal in Rio de Janeiro.
 Johnson’s diverse repertoire includes works by Gerald Arpino, George Balanchine, Seán Curran, Doris Humphrey, Louis Falco, Moses Pendleton, Marius Petipa, Michael Smuin, Helen Tamiris, and Doug Varone.

 Jamie is a prolific choreographer and dance scholar.
 Her choreography has been performed by St. Paul Ballet, Utah Metropolitan Ballet, Boulder Ballet II, and the University of Wyoming.
 As a dance scholar, Johnson explores dance and diversity.
 Her research has been presented at the National Dance Education Organization, the World Dance Alliance, and the American College Dance Association conferences.
-Her article, “Culturally Inclusive Dance: Working with Chinese English Language Learners in the Dance Technique Classroom” has been published in the Journal of Dance Education.
+Johnson’s publications appear in the Journal of Dance Education and the Journal of Utah Arts, Sciences, and Letters, where she investigates inclusive dance pedagogy and the intersections of dance and gender.

-Ms. Johnson holds a MFA in Dance from the University of Washington with additional certifications in Autism Movement Therapy and Yoga.
+Ms. Johnson holds a MFA in Dance from the University of Washington with additional certifications in Yoga and Functional Awareness®.

 Jamie is a prolific choreographer and dance scholar.
 Her choreography has been performed by St. Paul Ballet, Utah Metropolitan Ballet, Boulder Ballet II, and the University of Wyoming.
 As a dance scholar, Johnson explores dance and diversity.
 Her research has been presented at the National Dance Education Organization, the World Dance Alliance, and the American College Dance Association conferences.
-Her article, “Culturally Inclusive Dance: Working with Chinese English Language Learners in the Dance Technique Classroom” has been published in the Journal of Dance Education.
+Johnson’s publications appear in the Journal of Dance Education and the Journal of Utah Arts, Sciences, and Letters, where she investigates inclusive dance pedagogy and the intersections of dance and gender.

-Ms. Johnson holds a MFA in Dance from the University of Washington with additional certifications in Autism Movement Therapy and Yoga.
+Ms. Johnson holds a MFA in Dance from the University of Washington with additional certifications in Yoga and Functional Awareness®.